Old Oton Church: History

-1948 Lady Caycay earthquake

 On January 24, 1948, the Lady Caycay Earthquake, with an estimated magnitude of 7.8, struck the Philippines, causing extensive damage.
 The church was severely damaged and reduced to rubble.
 In the aftermath, the church was demolished to make way for the present-day Immaculate Conception Church.
 The construction of the new church, initiated by Fr.
 Ernesto L. Calvo, the first Filipino parish priest in Oton, took two decades to complete.
 The new church was blessed on Christmas Day, December 25, 1972, and a marker commemorating its consecration was installed by the main entrance by Fr.
 Renato Elmido in 1988.
 Only two bells and some stone remnants of the old church survived the disaster.

+Calls for Restoration

+Since the demolition of the megalithic church of Oton, there have been public calls for its full authentic restoration.
+However, a new far smaller and less aesthetic church was built instead.
+Since the replacement of the old church with the more modern structure, the number of visitors have dwindled through the decades.
+Generations of residents and their descendants have continued to call for the authentic restoration of Oton church, and restore Oton's place as home to the largest religious site in Western Visayas.

 Architecture

 The church was once among the largest churches in the Philippines.
 It was notable for its combination of Greek, Byzantine, and Gothic-Classical architectural elements.
 The church was designed in the shape of a Greek cross, with all four arms of equal length.
 Each side of the cross featured two towers, totaling six towers for the entire church.
 At the center of the church is a large altar or retablo mayor, a distinctive feature not commonly found in Philippine churches.
 The church's dome rises to a height of 68.28 m.